 - There are some extra ones, below, that integrate specialised editor apps, a.k.a.
 CMSs, which are mentioned below.

-There are all generic.
-Academic blogs have special needs, so I review some academic options on their own page.
+Academic blogs have special needs on top of the basic features provided by these, so I review academic options on their own page.

 Others, like lettersmith

 take a DIY route where they provide the libraries to build something minimal.

 If your static site system comes with some kind of app that will edit that site it is called a CMS, for content management system.
 There is a continuum between that and an editor with integrated static site generator capabilities.
 Also there is no sharp distinction truly between online and offline editors, for all that I have tried to make one below for the sake of simplicity.
 Sometimes the local CMS can run on the internet, sometimes that would be unwise or inconvenient.

 If you use markdown, which is the de facto standard markup for plain text blogging it might be a good start to simply preview that in the old code editor.
 If you are using some other weirder specialised markup, good on you but I will not cover that here since presumably if you know enough to do that, you know the consequences.